LyticOnaope/Data_Analysis/README.md

 # 📂 Data Analysis Portfolio

 Welcome to my portfolio!
-Here, you'll find my data analysis projects covering various domains, including road accidents and financial analysis.
-Each project is designed to showcase my skills in data cleaning, visualization, and insights generation using tools like **Excel, Python, and SQL**.
+Here, you'll find my data analysis projects covering various domains, including road accidents, sales analytics, and financial analysis.
+Each project is designed to showcase my skills in data cleaning, visualization, and insights generation using tools like **Excel, Power BI, Python, and SQL**.

 ---